Poeticalto/ttoc-mumble-bot/readme.md

 You can use the following command to generate a certificate: <pre><code> openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out cert.pem </code></pre>

 ttoc-mumble-bot saves all information in .txt files.
 I'm working on making a better system, but this works for now.
-All .txt files which don't have API info are created on first launch by the bot.
+All .txt files which don't have API info are created on first launch by the bot if they don't already exist.

 Info on how to set up the three APIs can be found in later sections of this readme.